brahim-slimani/jwt-decoder/README.md

-## jwt-decoder-claims is a JS Library that allows to decode JWTs (JSON Web Token), resolving the claims payload and header from the tokens.
+## jwt-decoder-claims is a JS Library that allows to decode JWT (JSON Web Token), resolving the claims payload and header from the tokens.
-The library doesn't serve to verify the signature of the token or to validate it, this only allows to decode the content of the token namely the payload and the header.
+This library doesn't serve to verify the signature of the token or to validate it, this only allows to decode the content of the token namely the payload and the header.

 ## Installation
-Install through NPM : `npm install jwt-decoder-claims` Install through Yarn : `yarn add jwt-decoder-claims`
+Install through NPM : `npm install jwt-decoder-claims`<br/>
+Install through Yarn : `yarn add jwt-decoder-claims`

 ## Usage